-Each application ran at least two times in that way.
-The teachers could see how they pointed their fingers at the correct answer, hear them yell There!
-There! when they saw the arrow of the mouse moving around.
 Sometimes it was necessary to ask for their proper attention, to give other examples or to listen to the tasks carefully.
-With teacher handling the mouse, the most difficult part was at puzzles, where pieces had to be moved and the word there was all over the place.
+With teacher handling the mouse, the most difficult part was at puzzles, where pieces had to be moved and the word there was very much said.